User Guide

 user@Computer ~/pyBaram$ pybaram run mesh.pbrm conf.ini

-If you would like conduct MPI parallel computation, please use ``mpirun -n `` to launch ``pybaram`` script.
+If you would like to conduct MPI parallel computation, please use ``mpirun -n `` to launch ``pybaram`` script.

 Note that the mesh file should be partitioned by the same number of cores.